matloff/TidyverseSkeptic/README.md

 [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to "modernize" along Tidy lines.
 He conceded that this would involve "short-term pain," yet believed it to be very much worthwhile.
-Again, given RStudio's dominance, this revolution in R was sure to follow, which it has.
+Again, given RStudio's dominance and zealous promotion of Tidy, this revolution in R was sure to follow, which it has.

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially